dsshean/TheSimulation/README.md

 ### Observing the Simulation

 Examine the output both from console and the log file, which you will find some interesting and weird interactions which points to the need for further refinement.
-For whatever reason the world_engine seems to always narrate extremely horror movie esque settings regardless of the initial conditions...
+For whatever reason the world_engine seems to always narrate extremely horror movie esque settings if no initial conditions are given...
-"You wake up at home, a friend and cozy place"

-To the narration agent: "The room is bleak without any features, there are no doors or windows..." or other strange and at times humours outputs.
+Narration agent: "The room is bleak without any features, there are no doors or windows..." or other strange and at times humours outputs.

 ![Alt text](output2.png)